sithmel/sistema/README.md

 - **timeStart**: the time when the dependency started its execution
 - **timeEnd**: the time when the dependency ended its execution

-You can use DEPENDENCY_TIMINGS as a regular dependency as well.
+You can use META_DEPENDENCY as a regular dependency as well.

-## Execution id

-EXECUTION_ID is another special dependency that contains a consistent UUID in the execution of the dependency tree.
-This can be used, for example, to log all dependencies as a part of the single execution.

 # Testability